 Our next post along this four-part series will cover how all these pieces fit together and provide examples of how brands can apply the insights gained from the previous steps:

-(THIS POST) PART 3 – Engaging customers with the intent of actively listening and authentically responding
+PART 3 – Engaging customers with the intent of actively listening and authentically responding